webloft/mysql-native/MIGRATING_TO_V2.md

-Be aware there are downsides to using `prepareBackwardCompat`: You loose certain safety and vibe.d forward-compatibility benefits of the newly improved `Prepared`, it doesn't support `prepareFunction`, `prepareProcedure` or the old API for `release`, and you will face an onslaught of deprecation messages helpfully reminding you how to update your code.
+Be aware there are downsides to using `prepareBackwardCompat`: You loose certain safety and vibe.d forward-compatibility benefits of the newly improved `Prepared`, it doesn't support `ColumnSpecialization, `prepareFunction`, `prepareProcedure` or the old API for `release`, and you will face an onslaught of deprecation messages helpfully reminding you how to update your code.
 So be sure to only use `prepareBackwardCompat` as a temporary measure, and complete the migration properly at your earliest convenience.